-Jesse attended the University of North Carolina at Greensboro (UNCG) receiving a Bachelor of Arts in Political Science.
-He graduated Magna Cum Laude.
-During his time at UNCG Jesse became a Member of Pi Sigma Alpha, National Political Science Honor Society.
-He also represented UNCG at 2014 Naval Academy Foreign Affairs Conference, Annapolis, MD
+Jesse graduated Magna Cum Laude from the University of North Carolina at Greensboro, receiving a Bachelor of Arts after studying political science.
+A member of Pi Sigma Alpha, a national political science honor society, Jesse also represented UNCG at the 2014 Naval Academy Foreign Affairs Conference in Annapolis, Maryland.

 Kendell received a Bachelor of Arts degree in Political Science from The University of North Carolina at Charlotte and graduated cum laude in 2016.
 Kendell’s work and leadership experiences at UNCC include being a member of: UNCC Model United Nations, Pre-law Society, Mock-trial, and served on the UNCC Judicial Board.
 While pursuing his undergraduate degree, Kendell was recognized on the Dean's list for 2015 and 2016.
 Williams is currently a part of Elon Law’s Innocence Project, Lawyer on the line, and the National Lawyers Guild.
 Kendell is interested in becoming a criminal defense attorney after graduating.